volatiletech/sqlboiler/README.md

 values after the insert is complete.

-When you use inference `sqlboiler` looks at your Go struct field values and if the field value is the zero value it will not insert that field, instead it will get the value from the database.
+When you use inference `sqlboiler` looks at your Go struct field values and if the field value is the Go zero value and that field has a default value in the database it will not insert that field, instead it will get the value from the database.
 Keep in mind `sqlboiler` cannot read or understand your default values set in the database, so the Go zero value is what's important here (this can be especially troubling for default true bool fields).
 Use a whitelist or greylist in cases where you want to insert a Go zero value.

 | Column List | Behavior |
 | ----------- | -------- |